vitalets/global-cache/README.md

 });
 ```

-* If `cache-key` is not populated yet, the function will be called, and its result will be cached.
+* If `cache-key` is not populated yet, the function will be evaluated, its result will be returned and cached.
 * If `cache-key` is already populated, the cached value will be returned instantly.

+> \[!IMPORTANT]
-> **NOTE**: The return value must be **serializable**: only plain JavaScript objects and primitive types can be used, e.g., string, boolean, number, or JSON.
+> The return value must be **serializable**: only plain JavaScript objects and primitive types can be used, e.g., string, boolean, number, or JSON.

 You can use `globalCache.get()` anywhere in your tests.
 Typically, it could be [fixtures](https://playwright.dev/docs/test-fixtures) or `beforeAll / before` hooks.
 See [more examples](#examples) below.

 ### Dynamic keys

-If your computation depends on some variables, you should add these variables to the key for proper data caching:
+If your computation depends on some variables, you should add these variables to the cache key for proper data separation:

 ```ts
 const value = await globalCache.get(`some-key-${id}`, async () => {